danrlu/Fuller_Lab_paper/1.sequencing_data_processing/CAGE/README.md

 #### 5. CAGEr build clusters
 **The version of CAGEr used is 1.20.0 with R/3.4.4**.
-It has a bug that when reading from .bam files, reads with splicing/indels on - strand all had misidentified 5' position (TSS), likely due to reading bam step according to CAGEr update log.
+It has a bug that when reading from .bam files, reads with splicing/indels on - strand all had misidentified 5' position (TSS), likely from the reading bam step according to CAGEr update log.
 The solution is to use bedtools to count numbers of TSS (5' of reads) at each genomic location, convert to ctss.txt format (see CAGEr manual) as CAGEr input.

-1.22.0 wouldn't run through, 1.24.0 generated a lot more TSS clusters on - strand than on + strand.
-So there were no better options than 1.20.0.
+CAGEr 1.22.0 wouldn't run through, 1.24.0 generated a lot more TSS clusters on - strand than on + strand.
+So 1.20.0 was the best option.

 #### 5.1 use bedtools to count number of TSS (5' of reads) at each genomic location
 note the output from these scripts have no strand information, so had to count each strand separately